namanhnt/namanhnt/README.md

 - Air quality and weather conditions
 - Rent price forecast (on planning)

-🗣️🇪🇸 Currently I am learning Spanish so mucho gusto!
+🗣️🇪🇸 Currently I am learning Spanish on Duolingo so mucho gusto!

 🎾 If you happen to be a tennis player, drop me a quick message for a quick match!